ranjodh-kaur/PPS_2022/2221024/program39.md

-## Program 28: Write a program to illustrate the use of strcpy function.
+## Write a program to illustrate the use of strcpy function.
 ```C
 #include <stdio.h>
 #include<string.h>